abhinavthkur22/Gad-Microproject-Group-9/ReadMe.md

-# 🛒 Group 9 Online Electronic Store - GAD Microproject 🚀
+# 🛒 Group 9 Online Electronic Store Management System - GAD Microproject 🚀

 Welcome to Group 9's Online Electronic Store, a microproject developed as part of the *Google Africa Developer Scholarship* (GADS) Program.
 Our project aims to create a user-friendly online platform for purchasing electronic products.